yiisoft/widget/docs/guide/en/widget-configuring.md

 # Configuring the widget

-You can configure the widget when creating its instance, for example, the widget class must accept some ID when initializing the object.
+You can configure the widget when creating its instance.
+For example, the widget class must accept some ID when initializing the object.

 ```php